Corruption in local government: Types

+Example(s)

+According to the 2025 Corruption Perceptions Index (CPI), Somalia and South Sudan are considered the most corrupt countries in the world with a score of only 9 out of 100.
+For reference, the United States scored a 64, the United Kingdom scored 70, France scored 66, and Denmark scored 89 ranking number 1.
+This very low score in Somalia and South Sudan is linked with several traits such as weak institutions, instability, and prolonged conflict.
+Generally, countries at the bottom of the index tend to have unstable government and restricted civic freedoms.
+This then makes it difficult for individuals to get basic public services like school, infrastructure, and healthcare because the money meant for them is being stolen or mismanaged by government officials.

+One of the most famous political scandals of the twentieth century is the Watergate incident in the United States.
+Officials working for Republican President Richard Nixon broke into the Democratic Party's office, using government resources to spy on and sabotage political opponents.
+In order to stay in power, they tried to hide the truth and cover up their crimes.
+This is a strong case of corruption because those in power broke the rules and abused their power and authority for a political party advantage.

 Demographic factors

 Socioeconomic characteristics and the size of the population of people that make up a municipality can be encouraging factors for local government officials to engage in corrupt practices.
 Patterns of political corruption can be found in places that have a similar demographic makeup.
-Demographic factors that have been known to lead to or increase the likelihood of corruption in a local government system are religion, race, class, size of the municipality, local economic conditions, education, political culture, and gender.
+Demographic factors that have been known to lead to or increase the likelihood of corruption in a local government system are size of the municipality, local economic conditions, education, political culture, age, gender, marital status, and religion.
 Some factors are interrelated or can lead to other factors which may cause more corruption.

 Size of a municipality

 Smaller municipalities may be more prone to experience corruption within their local government.
 These towns and villages nominate (or self-nominate) residents or officials to represent and run the local government, sometimes without oversight approval from higher levels of government.
 In a small community, personal opinions and relationships play a larger role in politics.

 Due to this, problems like nepotism or extortion can be prevalent.
 In addition, some local governments face another kind of disadvantage: lack of experience and professionalism from their representatives.
 It can be a challenge to attract qualified up-and-coming politicians to small towns.

-Another major issue in small municipalities lies with accountability —some have inadequate or insufficient structures for policing and prosecution of corrupt local officials, culminating in a difficult situation for those affected.
+Another major issue in small municipalities lies with accountability — some have inadequate or insufficient structures for policing and prosecution of corrupt local officials, culminating in a difficult situation for those affected.
+With thousands of small towns in the United States handling a significant amount of public money, their few employees and limited budgets make it easier for corruption to take place since they don't have the resources to watch over everything carefully.